-This chapter considers the CoAG principles and the compliance of the pricing process undertaken in the preparation of advice to Cabinet, with respect to these principles.
+This chapter considers the 1994 CoAG pricing principles and the compliance of the pricing processes undertaken in the preparation of advice to Cabinet, with respect to these principles.
 As was noted earlier, the influence of the NWI is raised at certain points.
-However, the compliance conclusions do not incorporate the NWI as it does not yet have formal status in South Australia (and certainly did not at the time of the pricing decision).
+However, the compliance conclusions do not incorporate the NWI as it was not a consideration for the purposes of the decision.

-In its previous inquiry reports the Commission included in each section a summary of comments by the NCC on that issue in its 2003 NCP Assessment Report.
-In October 2004 the NCC released its 2004 Assessment Report, Volume II3 being dedicated to an assessment of water.
-In the main, the South Australian section of that latest NCC report reflects upon the Commission's 2004 water inquiry report.
+In its previous inquiry reports the Commission included in each section a summary of comments by the NCC on that issue in its NCP Assessment Reports.
+The most recent of these remains the NCC's 2004 Assessment Report, Volume II3 being dedicated to an assessment of water.
+In the main, the South Australian section of that report reflects upon the Commission's 2004 water inquiry report.
 Therefore, the Commission has only included comments from the NCC's 2004 Assessment Report where there is a matter of specific relevance to this report.